-There’s little doubt Boris Johnson was inspired in his deep state rhetoric by Steve Bannon, the campaign manager who succeeded the now imprisoned Paul Manafort.
+There’s little doubt Boris Johnson was inspired in his deep state rhetoric by Steve Bannon, the campaign manager of Donald Trump who succeeded the now imprisoned Paul Manafort.

 RemainerEstablishment — or Deep State, if you prefer — is… so arrogant, so complacent, so contemptuous of the public that it’s scarcely bothering even to hide its tracks.”

 But, so what?
 What if Johnson borrows from the populist playbook of Trump’s campaign strategist?

 The problem for Boris Johnson is that Steve Bannon is a key subject of the FBI investigation into interference by another more hostile deep state – that of Vladimir Putin’s Russia.
 And the former Foreign Secretary knows all about it.